rohanmathewalex/rohanmathewalex/README.md

 As an enthusiastic Full-stack developer, I'm passionate about web development and excited to contribute to innovative projects.
 Here's a glimpse of what I bring to the table:

 ## Skills and Experience
-- **Languages & Frameworks:** JavaScript (React), HTML, CSS, Express, Nodejs, MongoDB, GraphQl
+- **Languages & Frameworks:** JavaScript (React), HTML, CSS, Express, Nodejs, MongoDB, GraphQl, TypeScript
 - **Tools & Technologies:** Git/GitHub, POSTMAN

-## API Development with Node.js
-I specialize in designing and implementing robust APIs using Node.js.
-Here's a deeper look at my skills and experience:

 ### Skills and Technologies
 - **Node.js:** Proficient in building scalable and efficient server-side applications.